Half Marathon Running: Long Run Benefits

 • Improve fuel usage and energy regulation

-If you’re skipping long runs or treating them as optional, you’re leaving performance on the table.
+If you’re skipping long runs or treating them as optional, you’re inevitably leaving valuable performance gains on the table.
+Consistently incorporating long runs into your training routine is essential for building endurance and improving overall race results.

 Understanding the Demands of a Half Marathon